Basketball Referee

 I was defending a player on a drive to the hoop.
 As we approached the block, I went to contest the shot at the block, and was hit with a pick.
 Would this be a legal screen?

-Asked by Bigs about 7 years ago
+Asked by Bigs over 7 years ago

 A few concepts: 1) a pick can be legally set anywhere on the court, 2) you as a defender are entitled to the vertical space if you have legally obtained that position, and 3) in NFHS rules a pick can be legally set within the defender's vision with no space requirements or, if outside the defender's vision the pick must allow the defender a step to avoid collision.